How Long Does it Take for Turtle Eggs to Hatch – (And Why)?

 The size of the nest is determined by the clutch size (number of eggs) and the depth of the nest.

 The clutch size varies according to the turtle.
-For instance, a leatherback sea turtle can produce a clutch size of 110, while a giant soft-shell turtle generally has a clutch size of 24-70 eggs.
+For instance, a leatherback sea turtle can produce a clutch size of 110, while a giant soft-shell turtle has a clutch size of 24-70 eggs.

 The depth of the nest also determines the warmth of the eggs, which has an effect on when the eggs will hatch.